Port St. Lucie Pedestrian Accident Lawyer

 The Impact of Comparative Negligence Rules

 Under Florida Statutes § 768.81, if the injured pedestrian is found to be partially negligent in causing the accident, the amount of compensation available to the pedestrian will be reduced in proportion to the amount of the pedestrian’s negligence.
+St. Lucie County lawyers with experience in pedestrian accident cases could review a situation and determine if a claimant may be partially to blame for their injuries.

 For instance, if a court finds that the driver was 75 percent at fault and the pedestrian was 25 percent at fault, the pedestrian’s financial award will be reduced by 25 percent.
 If their damages are calculated to be $100,000, they may collect $75,000 from the defendant.